Cranberry & White Chocolate Cereal Bars, anyone?

 A lot of cereal bars get eaten in our house.
 I would rather my little ones ate nice snacks and not some additive bar with a bit of cereal in it, which is why I used to buy organic children’s bars (looking at their price, you would think they have gold leaf in them!).
 Not only were they expensive, but I also found them rather disgusting when I tried them.
 My children like them, but I would never choose to eat them, so I thought I would try to make our own cereal bars, using white chocolate and cranberries.

-I have been making them with the children, changing something here, something here for the past nine months or so and we all love them.
+I have been making these cranberry & white chocolate cereal bars with the children, changing something here, something here for the past nine months or so and we all love them.

-Crevette has them in his lunchbox, Beanie eats them as a mid-afternoon afternoon treat, I have them with a cup of tea, hubby takes them to work as a snack and we sometimes have them for dessert (why not, hey!)
+Crevette has them in his lunchbox, Beanie eats them as a mid-afternoon afternoon treat, I have them with a cup of tea, hubby takes them to work as a snack and we sometimes have them for dessert (why not, hey!).

 You can keep them at room temperature in a sealed container for a few days or freeze them for when you have nothing to put in a lunchbox (yours or the kids’).